shreel143/Drowsiness-Detection-System/README.md

 ## Contact

-If you have any questions or comments about this project, please feel free to contact the authors.
-Contact information can be found in the research paper or the GitHub repository.
+If you have any questions or comments about this project, do feel free to reach out via [email](mailto:shreektrivedi2020@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/shreel-trivedi/).
+I am always open to discussing this project, potential collaborations, or any other inquiries you might have.